 The New Underused Housing Tax: Who must file and who must pay?

-If you owned a residential property in Canada on December 31, 2022, you might have to pay an Underused Housing Tax (UHT) if it was vacant or underused.
+If you own a residential property in Canada, you might have to pay an Underused Housing Tax (UHT) if it was vacant or underused.
 Even if you’re not subject to tax, you may be required to file an Underused Housing Tax return to claim an exemption.

 The introduction of the Underused Housing Tax

-In 2021, the federal government announced its intention to implement a 1% tax on the value of underused or vacant residential real estate in Canada held by non-resident, non-Canadian owners (set to take effect in 2022).
+The federal Underused Housing Tax Act came into force as of January 1, 2022, and applies a 1% tax on the value of underused or vacant residential real estate in Canada held by non-resident, non-Canadian owners.
 The property’s value is based on the greater of the assessed value or the most recent sale price on or before December 31 of that year.

 When the UHT was first proposed, it was thought that this tax would only apply to non-resident/foreign owners of Canadian property.
 As it turns out, some Canadians will also be required to file a return (even if they don’t have to pay the UHT), otherwise they could face significant penalties.
 This is because the definition of “excluded owner” doesn’t include some typical ownership structures.